Documentation / Features / Encryption

 Effectively the encryption of the property is fully transparent to the application.

-When we use client/application side encyption/decryption then we can't use the
+When we use client/application side encryption/decryption then we should only use the

 clause.